PSPDFKit/dotnet-pdf-library-for-ios/README.md

 1. Clone this repository to your computer.

-## Step 2 - Integrating PSPDFKit
+## Step 2 - Integrating Nutrient

-### Integrating PSPDFKit via NuGet (Recommended)
+### Integrating Nutrient via NuGet (Recommended)

 1. Right-Click on your project in Visual Studio and select "Manage NuGet Packages..."
-2. In the `Browse` section for "nuget.org" search for "PSPDFKit.dotnet":
+2. In the `Browse` section for "nuget.org" search for "Nutrient.dotnet":

 <img width="70%" src="Images/Add-NuGet-packages.png"/>

-3. Select the following two iOS packages: PSPDFKit.dotnet.iOS.Model and PSPDFKit.dotnet.iOS.UI.
+3. Select the following two iOS packages: Nutrient.dotnet.iOS.Model and Nutrient.dotnet.iOS.UI.
 4. Tap on "Add Packages" to add the NuGet packages to your project.

-Now you are done and can skip to [Using PSPDFKit in your project](https://github.com/PSPDFKit/dotnet-pdf-library-for-ios#step-3---using-pspdfkit-in-your-project)!
+Now you are done and can skip to [Using Nutrient in your project](https://github.com/PSPDFKit/dotnet-pdf-library-for-ios#step-3---using-nutrient-in-your-project)!

-### Integrating PSPDFKit by adding the DLLs (Advanced)
+### Integrating Nutrient by adding the DLLs (Advanced)
 #### Downloading required files

 To use this C# binding you can only build the binding project on macOS, you will need to obtain the full PSPDFKit xcframework files by doing either `./build.sh` and let the build script download the frameworks and build the bindings or by `./build.sh --target DownloadDeps` which will only download the required frameworks.